- Code ENVS1004

 - Course subject Environmental Science

-Modules are delivered by a diverse range of disciplinary experts.
-Lectures are complemented by a strong practical component, in which students learn through posing questions and solving problems in panel discussions, laboratory and field classes, and an overnight excursion.
+Lectures are delivered by a diverse range of disciplinary experts.
+Online lectures are supported by some live lectures and also activities that reinforce learning.
+Lectures are complemented by a strong practical component (in person), in which students learn through posing questions and solving problems in panel discussions, laboratory and field classes, and during a fieldtrip.

 Honours Pathway Option

 Subject to the approval of the course convenor; HPO students will be required to demonstrate greater depth of understanding of the content of the course.
-HPO students will submit alternative advanced practical and excursion reports, equivalent to a minimum of 20% of overall assessment.
+HPO students will submit alternative advanced research report, equivalent to a minimum of 20% of overall assessment.

-- describe the patterns and processes which characterise Australia’s climate and explain their connection to the evolution of Australian landscapes and biota;
+- recognise the patterns and processes which characterise Australia’s climate and explain their connection to the evolution of Australian landscapes and biota;

-- appreciate the unique characteristics of water in Australia and the interacting environmental and social factors that make it so;
+- discuss the unique characteristics of water in Australia and the interacting environmental and social factors that make it so;

 - describe the development of Australian soils and understand the implications for ecosystem productivity;

-- describe key morphological traits in Australian plant families and explain their function in coping with nutrient deficiency, aridity, flood, herbivory and fire;
+- recognise key morphological traits in Australian plant and animal families and how they cope with nutrient deficiency, aridity, flood, herbivory/predation and fire;

-- integrate knowledge across a range of disciplines to understand complex environmental problems and policy approaches to solving those problems.
+- integrate knowledge across a range of disciplines to critically evaluate complex environmental problems.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.